bdash/bn-objc-extras/README.md

 # Experimental improvements to Objective-C analysis for Binary Ninja

+> [!NOTE]
+> I have since joined Vector 35 to work on Binary Ninja.
+The improvements
+> from this plug-in have been incorporated directly into Binary Ninja with
+> the release of Binary Ninja 5.2.
+This plug-in is no longer maintained and
+> there should be no reason to install it.

+---

+The original README is preserved below for historical interest.

+---

 This Binary Ninja plug-in adds several additional types of analysis related to Objective-C runtime functions.
 They are experimental and have some rough edges.
 The goal is to move each of the analysis types upstream into Binary Ninja once they mature.